taylorlapeyre/taylorlapeyre.github.io/resume.md

 #### Everlane

+*Engineering Intern - [everlane.com][everlane]*

+*May 2014 - Present*

+- Worked closely with the Everlane engineering team in San Francisco.
+- Developed numerous new features and experiments on the website, mostly using Ruby and Javascript.

 *Contracted Developer - [everlane.com][everlane]*

 *Feb.
-2014 - Present*
+2014 - May 2014*

-- Worked remotely with a San Francisco-based engineering team to develop many features for the site using mainly Ruby on Rails and Backbone.js.
+- Worked remotely with Everlane's San Francisco-based engineering team to develop many features for the site.
+- Used mainly Ruby on Rails and Backbone.js in development, as well as experimenting with other frameworks.

 #### Louisiana Biomedical Research Network